Website visits can predict angler presence using machine learning: Introduction

 In this study, easily accessible, real-time environmental, socio-ecological, and weather variables, along with angler-reported data from an online fishing platform, were used to train several ML models for predicting the spatio-temporal dynamics of angler effort measured by aerial surveys in Ontario, Canada.
 Models were applied to predict angler behavior over time at lakes included in the training phase (known lakes), as well as to predict behavior at new, unobserved lakes not used during model training (unknown lakes).
 Specifically, the following research questions were addressed:

-1. How well can ML models based on angler-generated data predict daily angler behavior in terms of boat presence and boat counts at known lakes?
+1. How well can ML models based on data from an online fishing platform predict daily angler behavior in terms of boat presence and boat counts at known lakes?
 2. Do additional data on the environment, socio-ecology and weather in the models improve the predictions?
 3. Can the models be used to make predictions at unknown lakes?

-The goal of the study was to advance methodological approaches in fisheries science and to demonstrate the practical utility of citizen science in environmental monitoring, ultimately leading to more efficient and sustainable management strategies for recreational fisheries.
+The goal of the study was to advance methodological approaches in fisheries science and to demonstrate the practical utility of data from online fishing platforms in environmental monitoring.
+In particular, this study aimed to assess the predictive value of angler-reported and platform-derived data for capturing spatio-temporal patterns in recreational angler effort, and to evaluate how machine-learning techniques can be used to derive actionable insights for more efficient and sustainable management strategies for recreational fisheries.